regulskimichal/Modeling-and-analysis-of-Web/README.md

 # Modelling and Analysis of Web - Project

-## Requirements
+## Requirements for Backend
-To run the application you need to have installed Docker on your computer
+To run the application you need to have installed
+- Docker

+or

+- Java 1.8 or higher and PostgreSQL

+## Requirements for initial version of Frontend
+- NodeJS